Your Source of Power Station Information & Advice

 Portable power stations perform a similar function to portable generators to the extent that they both provide you with a means of access to electric power, either on the move or when for whatever reason access to the grid has become unavailable.

 UPDATE: Though nothing is yet certain as of 24 September 2021, it looks like there is an attempt to try to introduce a bill in California that would ban machinery using small engines, and that includes gas-powered portable generators.
 If signed into law by Governor Newson, the ban on these generators could come into effect from 1 January 2024.
 The reason for the ban is that this type of machinery emits more pollution than cars, and that consumers should move more towards units such as portable power stations.

 FURTHER UPDATE: Since the above news California regulators voted on 9 December 2021 to ban the sale of new gas-powered leaf blowers and lawn mowers starting in 2024 and portable generators by 2028.
 This follows Governor Newson’s signature of legislation the previous October aimed at achieving a carbon-free economy in California.

 Portable power stations use rechargeable (lithium) batteries in which they store electrical energy as a result of charging, for example from a wall outlet or with the aid of solar panels.
-A portable generator, on the other hand, uses an engine powered by gasoline, propane and sometimes diesel to generate and output electrical energy on the fly, and continues to do so as long as the engine is running.
+A portable generator, on the other hand, uses an engine powered by gasoline, propane and sometimes diesel to generate and output electrical energy on the fly, and continues to do so as long as the engine is running and fuel is available.